 Next up is Sorcerer, a helicopter-accessed ski lodge that is actually one of the easiest to get to.
 You can find it just north of the famous Rogers Pass, on a cliff right above Wizard Lake, with a deck view of the massive Nordic Glacier.
 Sorcerer is blessed with a deep snowpack and varied terrain that is perfect for ski touring and split boarding.
 In order to foster conversation, community and take your mind off the stress of everyday life, internet access is restricted at Sorcerer.
 So pack your board games and get ready some of the best late spring skiing in the Selkirks, as well as stellar mid-winter tree skiing.

-Golden Alpine has access to amazing terrain for all skill levels
+4. Golden Alpine: Access to amazing terrain for all skill levels

 Another incredible destination for ski lovers is Golden Alpine.
 Consisting of four heli-accessed huts (Sunrise, Meadow, Vista and Sentry) spread over 50,000 acres of ski touring and summer hiking terrain in the Esplanade range of the Northern Selkirk mountains, GAH was one of the first companies in the backcountry business.
 Sunrise was actually the very first lodge I ever worked at almost 20 years ago.
 I immediately fell in love with its playful ski runs, treeline ridge walks, wide open bowls and pillow lines.
 If you like variation, Golden Alpine is a great place to bag three or four classic runs in a day close to your lodge.
 (Sunrise Lodge is also a favorite of 57hours founder, Viktor Marohnic.)

-Stanley Mitchell Hut — one of the best family ski spots in the Rockies
+5. Stanley Mitchell Hut: One of the best family ski spots in the Rockies

 Besides the commercial lodges, there’s also a variety of lodges run by the Alpine Club of Canada, which makes Canada’s great haute routes possible.
 One such hut is the lovely Stanley Mitchell Hut.
 This hut was built back in 1940, on the tail end of the Bow to Yoho Traverse, which, along with the Wapta Traverse, provides superb four-to-seven-day trips with high-alpine peak bagging, great ski runs and even tree skiing.
 The difference here is that you’re using the lodge with other users, which is a lot of fun.